nextcloud/documentation/user_manual/files/filesweb.rst

 	**ownCloud web interface Files app**

-ownCloud versio 7 enables you to see file thumbnails next to the filenames.
+ownCloud version 7 enables you to see file thumbnails next to the filenames.
 Hovering over a file or folder provides the following highlighted list of
 operations: